YichenTang97/dreem-learning-open/README.md

 ## Download of DOD-O and DOD-H

-DOD-O and DOD-H can be downloaded using the download_data.py script in this repository.
-They are also available in GUI here: https://dreem-dodo-dodh.s3.eu-west-1.amazonaws.com/index.html
+DOD-O and DOD-H can be downloaded on [Zenodo](https://zenodo.org/records/15900394) The records are saved in a zip containing .h5 formatted files.
-The annotations are in: [Octave evaluation repository](https://github.com/Dreem-Organization/dreem-learning-evaluation).
-The records will be queried from S3 and saved under .h5 format.
 Each h5 is in the following format:
 * Hypnogram: Array
 * Signals:
    * Signal 1: Array